usma-eecs/mobile-app-privacy-score/Demo/README.md

 sudo apt install -y isc-dhcp-server hostapd
 ```

-5. Complete the following steps to configure your DHCP server:
+5. Complete the following steps to configure your DHCP server and AP:

 ```bash
 # disable wlan0